 - Working with Hennepin County to offer training on self-care to care providers.

-- The Community Planning and Economic Development (CPED) department has been working with partners, including the Red Lake Nation, on establishing a temporary Navigation Center at 2109 Cedar Ave.
-S. The center will provide a safe and service-rich environment for people.
-The goal is to have it open by December.
+- The Community Planning and Economic Development (CPED) department worked with partners, including the Red Lake Nation, on establishing the Navigation Center.

-- The Fire Department work on the encampment has been centered around fire safety and emergency response.
-The Chief and the Assistant Chiefs have visited the encampment on multiple occasions to discuss fire safety and code requirements in response to the open fires at the encampment.
-The MFD has also responded to medical emergencies in the encampment and provided treatment along with Hennepin County EMS.
+- The Fire Department work on the encampment centered around fire safety and emergency response.
+The Chief and the Assistant Chiefs visited the encampment on multiple occasions to discuss fire safety and code requirements in response to the open fires at the encampment.
+The MFD also responded to medical emergencies in the encampment and provided treatment along with Hennepin County EMS.

-Hennepin County has been working in close partnership with the City and community partners on outreach efforts.
+Hennepin County worked in close partnership with the City and community partners on outreach efforts.
 The County also recently accepted state funding to provide supportive services and temporary housing for encampment residents experiencing substance use disorders at the former Kateri Residence near the encampment.

-County staff from several departments have been engaged work at the encampment, including:
+County staff from several departments were engaged work at the encampment, including:

 - The Office to End Homelessness — a partnership of the City of Minneapolis and Hennepin County.